 There are a number of risks to achieving financial stability, some of these are outlined below.
-Consideration should be given to developing a specific risk register on the longer term financial stability, however some of the higher level risks are captured on existing risk registers at the Strategic and Senior Management Team level.
+Consideration is being given to developing a specific risk register on the longer term financial stability, however some of the higher level risks are captured on existing risk registers at the Strategic and Senior Management Team level.

-- There are several significant risks around Brexit and the impact it has on the organisation and its financial sustainability. - There is a risk around the continued application of 1-year financial settlements, due to SG's continued approach on budget planning, reducing our ability to sufficiently plan for more than 1-2 years. - There is a risk around the FSS budget being reduced significantly due to the allocation from SG being less than favourable, or other external pressures such as a reduction in income, resulting in our inability to undertake the full range of statutory functions or deliver the full range of the current strategy within our net budget settlement. - There is a risk around the early realisation of pension liabilities that were inherited from FSA due to the age profile of MHI staff.
-This may result in significant pressure on FSS budgets should this liability need to be met in full. - This is a risk that we lose or are unable to attract sufficiently qualified/experienced financial staff due to being unable to compete with private sector organisations/our location, resulting in a reduced ability to adequately managed our financial systems and operation. - There is a risk that savings options detrimentally impact the operation of business due to dependencies between areas of spend, resulting in our inability to deliver our full range of functions and strategic outcomes. - There is a risk that FSS absorbs more of the direct cost of employing MHIs due to the relationship between FSS/industry efficiency, our fixed staff costs and our inability to utilise this resource elsewhere, resulting in increased budgetary pressure through reduction of income.
+- There are several significant risks around Brexit and the impact it has on the organisation and its financial sustainability or ability to deliver our statutory functions and strategic objectives both now and post-Brexit. - There is a risk around the continued application of 1-year financial settlements, due to SG's continued approach on budget planning, reducing our ability to sufficiently plan for more than 1-2 years. - There is a risk around the FSS budget being reduced significantly due to the allocation from SG being less than favourable, or other external pressures such as a reduction in income, resulting in our inability to undertake the full range of statutory functions or deliver the full range of the current strategy within our net budget settlement. - There is a risk around the early realisation of pension liabilities that were inherited from FSA due to the age profile of MHI staff.
+This may result in significant pressure on FSS budgets should this liability need to be met in full. - This is a risk that we lose or are unable to attract sufficiently qualified/experienced financial staff due to being unable to compete with private sector organisations/our location, resulting in a reduced ability to adequately managed our financial systems and operation.

+- There is a risk that savings options detrimentally impact the operation of business due to dependencies between areas of spend, resulting in our inability to deliver our full range of functions and strategic outcomes. - There is a risk that FSS absorbs more of the direct cost of employing MHIs due to the relationship between FSS/industry efficiency, our fixed staff costs and our inability to utilise this resource elsewhere, resulting in increased budgetary pressure through reduction of income.